LangStream/documentation/configuration-resources/data-storage/opensearch.md

 # OpenSearch

-LangStream allows you to use OpenSearch as a vector database.
+LangStream supports using OpenSearch as a vector database.

-You can find more about how to perform Vector Search with OpenSearch in the [official documentation](https://opensearch.org/docs/latest/search-plugins/knn/index/)
+Learn more about performing vector search with OpenSearch in the [official documentation](https://opensearch.org/docs/latest/search-plugins/knn/index/)

 > Only OpenSearch 2.x is officially supported.